hashchange/backbone.select/readme.md

 ## Sharing models among collections

-Models can be part of more than one collection, and Backbone.Picky still manages selections correctly.
+Models can be part of more than one collection, and Backbone.Select still manages selections correctly.
 You must enable model sharing explicitly, though, and play by a few rules.